Tutorial

 .

-The question was asking for a relationship between \(m\) and \(h\) of the form:
+The question asks for a relationship between \(m\) and \(h\) of the form:

 to manipulate the expressions: